neverlock/ezopenvpn/README.md

 - Automatic inline .ovpn file generation for Android devices
 - Google DNS servers
 - Port 53 enabled by default for captive portal bypass
+- add pre config for Tunnelblick (OpenVPN client for OSX)

 ###I want to run my own VPN but don't have a server for that
 There are reliable providers where you can get a little VPS for even less than one buck a month.